 Stories of people you can relate to regarding Luxury Home/Homes

 Jefferson “Zuma Jay” Wagner is a well-known local resident.
 Prior to his stint as City Council Member and thereafter Mayor, he worked as a stuntman, explosives consultant, model, and once-upon-a-time “Marlboro Man”.
 What put him on the map of the City though, is his staunch advocacy of environmental causes.
 This is specifically that of protecting and preserving the natural landscapes of Malibu.
 When he had residency issues in relation to his eligibility to serve in the Council, he owns a condominium in the City aside from his luxury home perched atop a mountainside above Escondido Canyon.

-In later interviews, he mentioned regretting not saving up enough for his retirement years and that his home was pretty much what he worked for most of his life.
-So it was not a surprise that at the height of the Woolsey Fire, Jefferson battled tooth and nail for every square foot of his home.
+In later interviews, he mentioned regretting not saving up enough for his retirement years.
+And, that his luxury home was pretty much what he worked for most of his life.
+So it was not a surprise that at the height of the Woolsey Fire, Jefferson battled tooth and nail for every square foot of his luxury home.
 A battle that he would eventually lose and barely escape with his life.
 While attempting to douse the fire with a garden hose, a section of the roof would come down on him and knock him semi-unconscious.
 He did manage to crawl to safety after coming to.
 He would spend some days in the Intensive Care Unit (ICU) of UCLA Medical Center for damage to his internal organs resulting from Carbon Monoxide poisoning.